-Renzo Piano's design vision for the Academy Museum will revitalize the historic Wilshire May Company building, weave it back into the fabric of the city, and create a coherent arts campus that seamlessly connects with LACMA.
-Their design for the Academy Museum fully restores the historical Wilshire and Fairfax street-front facades and includes a soaring spherical addition at the northern end of the original building.
+Renzo Piano's vision for the Academy Museum will revitalize the historic May Company building on Wilshire, return it to its status as a landmark for the city, and helps establish Miracle Mile as a cultural center in Los Angeles.
+The design for the Academy Museum fully restores the historical building on Wilshire and Fairfax and includes a soaring spherical addition—housing a 1000-seat, state-of-the-art theater and terrace—at the northern end of the original building.
 Designed to represent the marriage of art and technology, the addition will house the Museum's state-of-the-art premiere-sized theater as well as a spectacular roof terrace with expansive views of the city.

 "The design for the museum will finally enable this wonderful building to be animated and contribute to the city after sitting underutilized for so long.
 I am very inspired by the Academy's mission, and the idea of the arts and sciences working together to create films.
 Our design will preserve the Wilshire May Company building's historic public profile while simultaneously signaling that the building is taking on a new life—a life that celebrates both the industry and art form that this city created and gave to the world."

-Restoring & Preserving the Wilshire May Company Building
+Restoring and Preserving the Wilshire May Company Building

 The Academy Museum of Motion Pictures will reimagine one of Los Angeles' most iconic and important landmarks—the celebrated Wilshire May Company building.